fallen-icarus/cardano-swaps/README.md

 ---
 ## Upgradability

-Being that users can close their swaps at any time, whenever there is a potential upgrade, users can choose to close their current swaps and recreate them with the new contracts.
-It is very similar to how Cardano Stake Pool Operators can currently choose which version of `cardano-node` to use.
-Just like with upgrading the `cardano-node`, the main difficulty with upgrading beacon tokens is that enough users need to upgrade for there to be enough liquidity for the DEX.
+Upgrades to `cardano-swaps` can propagate through the ecosystem of users in a similarly democratic fashion as SPOs upgrading their pools to a new version of `cardano-node`.
+Since users can close their swaps at any time, whenever there is a potential upgrade, users can choose to close their current swaps and recreate them with the new contracts.
+The main challenge here is the bifurcation of liquidity that occurs during upgrade periods.
+However, the more users there are and the more overall liquidity there is, the greater this issue is minimized.

 ---
-## Frontend Agnostic
+## Frontend Agnosticism
 By using the beacon tokens, it is trivial for any frontend to integrate with Cardano-Swaps.
 For example, the new Lace wallet by IOHK can integrate the DEX by simply adding support for querying the beacon tokens.
 They can also add their own user friendly way to create and use swaps.
-The only requirement is that all frontends agree to use the same beacon token standard.
+The only requirement is that all frontends/users agree to use the same beacon token standard.
 There is no need for risky extensions or dedicated frontends in order to use this DEX.

 ---
 ## Conclusion
-This DEX protocol has all of the desired properties of a DEX:
+The cardano-swaps protocol has all of the desired properties of a scalable DEX:

 1. Users maintain delegation control at all times.
 2. Composable atomic swaps allow creating arbitrarily complex swap transactions.
 3. Naturally concurrent and gets more concurrent the more available swaps there are.
-4. There is no impermanent loss since users can declare their desired minimum price.
+4. There is no impermanent loss since users explicitly declare their desired minimum price per swap.
 5. No secondary token is needed to interact with the DEX; only ADA is needed for the fees and deposits.
-6. Upgrades can happen democratically.
+6. Upgrades take place democratically.
-7. Any frontend can easily add Cardano-Swap support.
+7. Any frontend can easily add support for cardano-swaps.

-Thanks to using beacon tokens, decentralization is no longer limited by the design of DEXs.
+Thanks to the use of beacon tokens, decentralization is no longer limited by the design of DEXs.
 Instead, the limiting factor is now the off-chain querying.
 However, innovations in this space are still in the early days.
 The Koios api is an example of a more decentralized off-chain platform.
 As the technology improves, the decentralization of this DEX will only improve.

 ---
 ## FAQ